 In April 2021, the U.S. Defense Intelligence Agency assessed that Soleimani’s death “degraded Iran’s relations with its array of partners and proxies in the region because he was the primary interlocutor with many regional groups.”
 It also predicted that Qaani would be more likely than Soleimani “to delegate responsibilities, including to his deputy Mohammad Hejazi.”
 This assessment was likely made due to Hejazi’s seniority and formidable stature in the Iranian system.

 But that same month, Hejazi died under mysterious circumstances at 65 years of age.
 There were conflicting explanations in Iranian media as to his demise—some stated he passed away from a heart condition.
-Other publications suggested his passing was due to chemical injuries from the Iran-Iraq War.
-Some Iranian officials labeled Hejazi as a martyr, but others, like Iran’s supreme leader, did not call him a martyr.
-Adding to the intrigue, a former Iranian official Amir Moghadam claimed after Hejazi’s death that he traveled to Yemen and Venezuela, that “he specifically led projects that targeted Saudi Arabia and the United Arab Emirates,” and that there was a “direct link” between his demise and recent events, specifically an explosion at the Natanz nuclear facility and an incident aboard the Iranian vessel named the Saviz in the Red Sea.
+Other publications suggested his passing was due to chemical injuries from the Iran-Iraq War, coronavirus, or another disease.
+Some Iranian officials labeled Hejazi as a martyr, but others, like Iran’s Supreme Leader, did not call him a martyr.
+Adding to the intrigue, a former Iranian official Amir Moghadam claimed after Hejazi’s death that he traveled to Yemen and Venezuela, that “he specifically led projects that targeted Saudi Arabia and the United Arab Emirates,” and that there was a “direct link” between his demise and recent events, specifically an explosion at the Natanz nuclear facility and an incident aboard the Saviz, an Iranian vessel in the Red Sea.
 After his death, Mohammad Reza Fallahzadeh replaced Hejazi as deputy commander of the Quds Force.
 Fallahzadeh is a more junior officer than Hejazi, previously serving as deputy coordinator of the Quds Force.
 He also had battlefield experience in Syria.